 - When doing ceiling brushwork, it's easier to pour paint into a smaller can, like a coffee can.
 That way you don't have to lug a heavy paint can up the ladder with you.

 Step 4.
 Painting the Ceiling and Walls

 When painting a room, you should start with the ceiling before the walls.
-Always use quality latex paint like True Value EasyCare® brand paint.
+Always use quality latex paint like True Value EasyCare® Ultra Premium ceiling paint.
+For painting the walls, use EasyCare® Ultra Premium paint and primer in-one.
 Use the same technique as priming your ceiling and walls, moving in 6'-square sections across the ceiling and walls.
 Be sure to feather the edges of the squares, using less pressure when applying paint at the edges of the square.
 This will keep the finish even and prevent any lines where the paint overlaps from another section.
 Keep working with the squares until the surface is completely painted.
 Without adding paint to the roller, use light strokes to re-roll from the bottom of the wall to the top (or across the ceiling) to make sure everything is even.

 If your paint is any other finish than flat, you should go over the entire surface (for very large areas, do two square sections at a time) once again with one-directional, overlapping, non-diagonal strokes to blend the paint.